pcrockett/mollysocket-fly/README.md

 ### Side Notes

-As of this writing, this should be within the limits of the Fly.io free tier.
+**Free tier:**

+_Never assume a free tier for any service will stay around forever._ However as of January 2024:

+This should be within the limits of the Fly.io free tier.
+You may see some expensive-looking "builder" machines in your Fly dashboard, but they are given to you for free.
+If you do rack up some bills while using the service, Fly will also not charge you for anything less than $5.

+**This isn't the normal way of doing things:**

-It also deviates from the usual pattern that most people set up with Fly.io:
+The project deviates from the usual pattern that most people set up with Fly.io:

 * Fly.io really encourages you to set up your apps with redundancy by default.
 This configuration does NOT do that.
 Push notifications are not a critical service for me and my users, so I can